lexrus/xcstrings_mcp

 }

 You can supply the path via STRINGS_PATH instead of CLI arguments if you prefer.
-In either case, tool calls may omit path and the web UI will mount the default file.
+When a default path is configured, MCP tool calls may omit the path parameter.

 Claude Code